SimplyTadpole/riff-docs/docs/orbiter-index.md

 # Riff.CC "Orbiter"
 [Orbiter](https://github.com/riffcc/orbiter) is a proof-of-concept version of Riff.CC, implemented using OrbitDB, Constellation, IPFS and other tools.
-It is one of the two current platforms for hosting Riff.CC instances, the other being [CeramicRiff](https://github.com/riffcc/ceramic-riff-web).
+It is one of the two current platforms for hosting Riff.CC instances, the other being [CeramicRiff](https://github.com/riffcc/riff.cc-vue).
 This page contains instructions on how to set up and install a Riff.CC instance through Orbiter.

 ## Getting started
 Orbiter will work on any standard Linux distribution where standard utilities like a webserver and Node.JS are available, but **our instructions specifically cover the latest LTS releases of Ubuntu and Debian only**.
 Ask us (or submit a PR) if you want any others to be added.

 ### Dependencies
-Before installing Orbiter, you must install the following dependencies by running the following command as root:
+Before installing Orbiter, you must install the following dependencies:
 ```
-apt install libnss3-dev libgtk-3-0 libgbm1 libasound2 libatk1.0-0 node-pre-gyp git curl
+sudo apt install libnss3-dev libgtk-3-0 libgbm1 libasound2 libatk1.0-0 node-pre-gyp git curl
 ```

 Additionally, Orbiter utilizes **Node.JS** and **pnpm** to set up and install the platform, and as such it's required to install them as well.
 It is possible to use **yarn** instead of pnpm, but it's not recommended as it requires much more memory.
 Nevertheless, instructions for both will be provided.